dhrone/Raspdac-Display/README.md

    ```
    reboot
    ```

  * Additional instructions:
-   * RaspDacDisplay.py currently is hardcoded to place it's log file in /var/log/RaspDacDisplay.log.
+   * RaspDacDisplay.py uses the variable LOGFILE to determine where to place it's log file.
+The default is /var/log/RaspDacDisplay.log.
-   * There are several adjusted variables at the beginning of RaspDacDisplay.py that you can modify for different behavior.
+   * There are several variables you can adjust at the beginning of RaspDacDisplay.py to modify the software for different behavior.
 These are...
-     * ARTIST_TIME - Sets the amount of time in seconds the artist's name will display before switching to the title
-     * TITLE_TIME - Sets the amount of time in seconds the title will display before switching to the artist's name
      * HESITATION_TIME - Titles or artists which are wider than the display width get scrolled.
 This variable sets how long the display should pause in seconds before the scrolling begins
+     * ANIMATION_SMOOTHING - Sets the speed the upper speed for display update.
+Values between .1 and .25 seem to work well.
      * TIMEZONE - Sets what timezone should be used when displaying the current system time.
 Possible values can be found in the /usr/share/zoneinfo directory.
 Examples...
       ```
       New York City.
 TIMEZONE="US/Eastern"
       San Francisco.
 TIMEZONE="US/Pacific"
       Paris.
 TIMEZONE = "Europe/Paris"
       ```
+    * PAGES System:
+      * There is now a more flexible system in place to configure what gets displayed on the screen.
+It uses a metaphor of a collection of pages that are displayed for each of the major modes of the system (stop, play, alert).
+A more complete description of how to modify and create pages is included in the "Page Format.txt" file.
+      * Note that ARTIST_TIME, and TITLE_TIME have been removed.
+This functionality is now captured in the PAGES system